Report: NFPA's "Home Structure Fires Involving Decorations"

 Author: Marty Ahrens

-Candles were the heat source in 38% of the fires.
-The decoration was too close to a heat source such as a candle or some type of equipment in almost half (45%) of these incidents.
-Decoration fires peak in December.
+- The decoration was too close to a heat source such as a candle or equipment in two of every five (42%) fires.

 - One-fifth (19%) of the home decoration fires occurred in December.
 Eleven percent were in January.